intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/webui_quickstart.md

 </a>

-## 1 Install BigDL-LLM
+## 1 Install IPEX-LLM

-To use the WebUI, first ensure that BigDL-LLM is installed.
-Follow the instructions on the [BigDL-LLM Installation Quickstart for Windows with Intel GPU](install_windows_gpu.html).
+To use the WebUI, first ensure that IPEX-LLM is installed.
+Follow the instructions on the [IPEX-LLM Installation Quickstart for Windows with Intel GPU](install_windows_gpu.html).

-**After the installation, you should have created a conda environment, named `llm` for instance, for running `bigdl-llm` applications.**
+**After the installation, you should have created a conda environment, named `llm` for instance, for running `ipex-llm` applications.**

 ## 2 Install the WebUI

 ### Download the WebUI
-Download the `text-generation-webui` with BigDL-LLM integrations from [this link](https://github.com/intel-analytics/text-generation-webui/archive/refs/heads/bigdl-llm.zip).
+Download the `text-generation-webui` with IPEX-LLM integrations from [this link](https://github.com/intel-analytics/text-generation-webui/archive/refs/heads/ipex-llm.zip).
 Unzip the content into a directory, e.g.,`C:\text-generation-webui`.

 ### Install Dependencies

-Open **Anaconda Prompt** and activate the conda environment you have created in [section 1](#1-install-bigdl-llm), e.g., `llm`.
+Open **Anaconda Prompt** and activate the conda environment you have created in [section 1](#1-install-ipex-llm), e.g., `llm`.
 ```
 conda activate llm
 ```